Another Labor Day will pass by today without a Muscular Dystrophy Labor Day Telethon.

-In fact, after watching the memorial services of the last several days, I would say that my belief in a solid truth.
+In fact, after watching the behavior of Hollywood Liberals like Alyssa Milano, Bette Midler, and Tom Arnold during President Trump’s first term in office, I would say that my belief in a solid truth.

 As far as today’s “stars” “shining” in Hollywood are concerned, they just don’t make them like they used to.

 Jerry Lewis’ legacy will be that of a man, who, with all of his flaws, left an indelible mark on both the Entertainment and Medical Industries.
 The money which he helped raise for the Muscular Dystrophy Association helped advance their fight against neuromuscular disease.